1

 24

-There are 2 infants enrolled only 1 infant present during today’s inspection.
+There is 1 infant present during today’s inspection.
 LPA discussed Safe Sleep Regulations with licensee.
-There is one crib or play yard for each infant in care.
-Cribs and play yards are kept free from all loose articles and objects while infants are sleeping, and there are no objects hanging above or attached to the crib or play yard.
-Infants are not swaddled while in care.
-Provider physically checks on sleeping infants every fifteen minutes however had not been documenting sleep for any signs of distress which includes but is not limited to flushed skin color, increase in body temperature, restlessness and labored breathing.
-LPA discussed the regulation surrounding the documentation and issued an advisory note.
-Infants can be visually observed through an open door if sleeping in a separate room.
-Infants up to 12 months of age are placed on their backs for sleeping.
-Licensee understands the use of the Infant Sleep LIC9227 form.
-Continue 809C
+There is one play yard for the infant in care located in the living room.
+The play yard is kept free from all loose articles and objects while infants are sleeping, and there are no objects hanging above or attached to the crib or play yard.
+Infant is not swaddled while in care.
+Provider physically checks on sleeping infant every fifteen minutes documenting sleep for any signs of distress which includes but is not limited to flushed skin color, increase in body temperature, restlessness and labored breathing.
+LPA discussed the regulation surrounding the Sleep Plan.
+Infant can be visually observed through an open door if sleeping in a separate room.
+Licensee understands that infants up to 12 months of age are to be placed on their backs for sleeping.

 |